 He started in a Porpoise, similar to a sunfish.
-He got interested in racing one summer that he crewed on a friend's Thistle.
+He got interested in racing one summer, when he crewed on a friend's Thistle.

 Soon he bought a Laser II, which he raced in the Portage Lakes in Akron, Ohio.

 In 1986 he bought a 16-year-old Columbia 26 sailboat, which he sailed on Lake Erie for seven years.

 In 1992 he traded-in the Columbia for his Dragonfly 800 trimaran, Bats Wings.
 He chose a trimaran because its higher speed would allow him to reach more distant ports in a day.

 Brian and Coralee sold the Dragonfly in 2005, and in the fall of 2005, they bought a Maine Cat 30 catamaran in New York City.
 They brought it back to Sandusky, with the help of two friends, via the Erie Canal in May 2006.

 Brian and Coralee mostly cruise the western end of Lake Erie.
 His son Adam and sister Nancy join him whenever they can, as does Coralee's daughter Lori and granddaughter River.
 Their other sailing companion for many years, a dog named Beanie, had 16 years on the water, and was famous in Lake Erie Multihull racing circles.
 He is missed...